New York Dolls: Individual endeavors: 1975–2004

 Shortly after returning from Florida, Thunders and Nolan formed The Heartbreakers with bassist Richard Hell, who had left Television the same week that they quit the Dolls.
 Thunders later pursued a solo career.
-He died in New Orleans on 23 April 1991, allegedly of an overdose of both heroin and methadone.
+He died in New Orleans on 23 April 1991, reported to be an overdose of both cocaine and methadone.
+An article in the Orlando Sentinel states: "[He] died of an overdose of cocaine and methadone, according to the coroner's office in New Orleans.
+Chief investigator John Gagliano said tests completed last week found substantial amounts of both drugs."
 It also came to light that he suffered from t-cell leukemia.
 Nolan died on 14 January 1992 following a stroke, brought about by bacterial meningitis.
 In 1976, Kane and Blackie Lawless formed the Killer Kane Band in Los Angeles.
 Immediately after the New York Dolls' second breakup, Johansen began a solo career.
-By the late 1980s, he achieved moderate success under the pseudonym, Buster Poindexter.
+By the late 1980s, he had achieved greater commercial success under the pseudonym Buster Poindexter.
 Sylvain formed The Criminals, a popular band at CBGB.

 A posthumous New York Dolls album, Lipstick Killers, made up of early demo tapes of the original Dolls (with Billy Murcia on drums), was released in a cassette-only edition on ROIR Records in 1981, and subsequently re-released on CD, and then on vinyl in early 2006.
-All the tracks from this title – sometimes referred to as The Mercer Street Sessions (though actually recorded at Blue Rock Studio, New York) – are included on the CD Private World, along with other tracks recorded elsewhere, including a previously unreleased Dolls original, "Endless Party."
-Three more unreleased studio tracks, including another previously unreleased Dolls original, "Lone Star Queen," are included on the Rock 'n' Roll album.
-The other two are covers: the "Courageous Cat" theme, from the original Courageous Cat cartoon series; and a second attempt at "Don't Mess With Cupid," a song written by Steve Cropper and Eddie Floyd for Otis Redding, and first recorded independently for what was later to become the Mercer Street/Blue Rock Sessions.
+All the tracks from this title – sometimes referred to as The Mercer Street Sessions (though actually recorded at Blue Rock Studio, New York) – are included on the CD Private World, along with other tracks recorded elsewhere, including a previously unreleased Dolls original, "Endless Party".
+Three more unreleased studio tracks, including another previously unreleased Dolls original, "Lone Star Queen", are included on the Rock 'n' Roll album.
+The other two are covers: the "Courageous Cat" theme, from the original Courageous Cat cartoon series; and a second attempt at "Don't Mess With Cupid", a song written by Steve Cropper and Eddie Floyd for Otis Redding, and first recorded independently for what was later to become the Mercer Street/Blue Rock Sessions.